progmaticltd/homebox/docs/development.md

 ```

-## Development playbook

-The first playbook to run is probably "dev-support.yml".
-It installs some diagnostic and convenience packages on the
-server, to make your life easier during the development phase.

-For instance, these packages are installed:

-- mc
-- telnet
-- dnsutils
-- whois
-- tmux
-- pfqueue
-- aptitude
-- man
-- less
-- vim
-- net-tools
-- file
-- swaks
-- curl
-- locate
-- colorized-logs
-- bash-completion

-- The script also configures a basic bashrc / zshrc.
-- It is also adding the LetsEncrypt staging root certificate authority to the system.

 ## Installation playbooks

 The main playbook 'main.yml' and includes all other playbooks, with some of them conditional, as some components are